Kent's Clearing guide for parents and carers

 Clearing guide for parents and carers

-Every year, thousands of students use Clearing to make decisions and changes that benefit their future.
-This guide takes you through the ins and outs of the process and what you can do to support your child if they decide to use Clearing.
+Every year, thousands of students use Clearing to make decisions that benefit their future.
+This guide takes you through the process and gives you some ideas of what you can do to support your child if they decide to use Clearing.

 How will I know if my child is eligible for Clearing?